 - 1. As stated in Articles 3.8 and 3.9, the Major and Minor have the following student workloads: - a.
 The Major comprises 150 ECTS credit points. - b.
-The Minor comprises 30 ECTS credit points. - 2.
+The Minor room comprises 30 ECTS. - 2.
 Course units, including Minors, that students of the degree programme follow in other degree programmes or at other faculties or institutes of higher education are subject to the authority of the Board of Examiners of the degree programme that is responsible for the assessment. - 3.
 Course units, including Minors, in the degree programme, that are followed by students of other degree programmes, faculties or higher education institutions, are subject to the authority of the Board of Examiners of the degree programme. - 4.
-Students must choose one of the following Minors: - a.
-The Careers Minor this Minor comprises two parts: part 1.
+Students must choose one of the following Minors:

+a.
+Careers Minor

+The Careers Minor comprises two parts; part 1.
 15 ECTS orientation, and part 2.
-15 ECTS placement, working in project teams or entrepreneurship. - b.A degree programme-specific placement worth 15 ECTS, supplemented with 15 ECTS in course units from a Faculty or University Minor.
+15 ECTS placement, working in project teams or entrepreneurship.

+b.
+A degree programme-specific placement worth 15 ECTS, supplemented with 15 ECTS in course units from a Faculty or University Minor.
 Students must acquire their placement themselves.
 Students must attend two Career Services workshops in order to qualify for doing a placement.

+b. the Minor abroad

+In order to qualify for a Minor abroad, students must

+- participate in a workshop on intercultural competences (Language Centre) prior to their stay abroad d. a Faculty Minor

+Interculturele Competenties (Talencentrum);

-- c.
-A Minor abroad in order to qualify for this Minor, students must: - i. participate in a workshop on Intercultural Competences (Language Centre) prior to their stay abroad - ii. submit a Learning Agreement to the Board of Examiners of their own Bachelor's degree programme for approval. - d.A Faculty Minor an overview of all Faculty Minors offered by the Faculty can be found in Appendix 1 to these Teaching and Examination Regulations.
+- submit a Learning Agreement to the Board of Examiners of their own Bachelor's degree programme for approval. eigen Bacheloropleiding.

+An overview of all Faculty Minors offered by the Faculty can be found in Appendix 1 to these Teaching and Examination Regulations.

-e.
-A University Minor
+e. a University Minor

-- f.
-The Teacher-training Minor (only for Dutch students of History, European Languages and Cultures (Language and Society and Culture and Literature tracks), English Language and Culture, Classical Studies, Minorities & Multilingualism (Frisian track), and Dutch Language and Culture). - 5.
+- f. the Teacher-training Minor (only for Dutch students of History, European Languages and Cultures (Language and Society and Culture and Literature tracks), English Language and Culture, Classical Studies, Minorities & Multilingualism (Frisian track), and Dutch Language and Culture). - 5.
 The admission requirement for each Minor is a completed propaedeutic phase, with the exception of the Teacher-training Minor, for which students must have completed 80 ECTS of the Major. - 6.
 For students taking two Bachelor's programmes, the same Minor can count towards both programmes. - 7.
 Previously earned ECTS credit points can in principle not be used to substitute or gain exemption from Minor course units.